michaelref223/Roblox-Replacer/README.md

 # Roblox-Replacer
 Add replacer to your roblox game, make your life easier!

+# Last Changelog (v1.1.1)
+* Added %random_joke% with more then 700 jokes!
+* Added the option to run Replacer via Server Script!

+# Learn How To Use

 * **To add Replacer to your game there is a few things you need to do:**

 1. buy & install the plugin link: [CLICK HERE!](https://www.roblox.com/library/14085310376/Replacer)